 While every investment comes with risk, and past results cannot be a reliable indicator of future performance, many of our investors have experienced some great success.
 Just look at what Dale had to say:

-Not only can you see great returns, it’s also pretty easy to get started with as Sue states here:
+Not only is there the potential for great returns, it’s also pretty easy to get started with as Sue states here:

 Visit our Trustpilot to see how others find the crowdfunding experience with Seedrs here.